webix-hub/docs/data/desktop/calendar.md

 - **weekHeader** (boolean) - if *true* shows weekday above;
 - **events** (CSS class or specific cases) - e.g. **webix.Date.isHoliday** highlights dayoffs;
-- **date** - specifies start date in the "year, month, day" format with months starting from 0.
+- **date** - specifies the start date in the "year, month, day" format with months starting from 0.
 In case of an empty new Date(); you'll be shown current date.

 To see the full list of Calendar properties please refer to the [corresponding chapter of the documentation](api/refs/ui.calendar_props.md).